Skoda Octavia vRS hatchback review

 - Tyre noise

 The Skoda Octavia vRS is the high-performance version of the popular family car.
-It’s a hot hatchback, and just like others, such as the VW Golf GTI, Honda Civic Type R and Ford Focus ST, it combines some sports-car speed with family-car practicality.
+It’s a hot hatchback, and just like others, such as the Volkswagen Golf GTI, Hyundai i30 N and Ford Focus ST, it combines some sports-car speed with family-car practicality.

 Thanks to its 600-litre boot and plentiful legroom, the Octavia vRS is really practical and spacious inside, yet it still offers plenty of performance and is fun to drive.
 It’s more comfortable than most hot hatches too, so it feels like an effective blend of pragmatism and pleasure.